How to File a Claim for Airline Compensation

 Last updated on|

 The amount of compensation varies depending on the type of disruption and the route disrupted.
 But nonetheless, it’s in your power to reclaim the compensation owed to you.
-Here’s how you can.
+An eu flight delay compensation form can help you.
+Here’s how you claim your compensation.

-At AirHelp we always recommend that you file a claim yourself directly with the airline, but if you don’t have time, or get rejected, we’re here to help.
+At AirHelp we always recommend that you file a claim yourself directly with the airline, but if you don’t have time, or get rejected, we’re here to help you with your flight delay compensation eu.

 Passengers on EU flights that are eligible under EC 261 must be paid up to €600 in compensation for flight delays of more than three hours.
 Think of it as a financial silver lining for your air travel woes.